salesforce/pomgen/examples/hello-world/README.md

 ### pomgen query

-The [query_maven_metadata](../query_maven_metadata.py) script provides information about Libraries and Maven Artifacts in the repository.
+The [query_maven_metadata](../../query_maven_metadata.py) script provides information about Libraries and Maven Artifacts in the repository.
 It also shows information on whether a Library needs to be released or not.

 From the root of the repository:

 ```
-bazel run @pomgen//:query -- --package example/juicer --library_release_plan_tree
+bazel run @pomgen//:query -- --package examples/hello-world/juicer --library_release_plan_tree
 ```

 The output looks similar to this:
 ```
-example/juicer ++ 3.0.0-SNAPSHOT
+examples/hello-world/juicer ++ 3.0.0-SNAPSHOT
-  example/wintervegetables ++ 2.0.0-SNAPSHOT
-    example/healthyfoods ++ 1.0.0-SNAPSHOT
+  examples/hello-world/healthyfoods ++ 1.0.0-SNAPSHOT
+  examples/hello-world/wintervegetables ++ 2.0.0-SNAPSHOT
-  example/healthyfoods ++ 1.0.0-SNAPSHOT
+    examples/hello-world/healthyfoods ++ 1.0.0-SNAPSHOT

-++ artifact has never been released
 ```

 The output shows: